General (scope, grounds for accelerated procedures, time limits)

 - The applicant misled the authorities by presenting false information or documents or by withholding important information or documents about his identity or nationality, which could influence the decision;

-- It is likely that the applicant purposely destroyed or disposed of an identity or travel document which could help establish his or her identity or nationality, especially if the circumstances of the particular case indicate that the applicant could obtain identification documents in their country of origin.
+- It is likely that the applicant purposely destroyed or disposed of an identity or travel document which could help establish their identity or nationality, especially if the circumstances of the particular case indicate that the applicant could obtain identification documents in their country of origin.

-- The applicant’s claims are clearly inconsistent, contradictory, false, implausible and contradict the sufficiently verified country of origin information making his or her claim that he or she qualifies for international protection clearly unconvincing;
+- The applicant’s claims are clearly inconsistent, contradictory, false, implausible and contradict the sufficiently verified country of origin information making their claim that they qualify for international protection clearly unconvincing;

 - The applicant applied for international protection only in order to delay or prevent the enforcement of a removal decision;

-- The applicant entered the territory of the Republic of Slovenia illegally or unlawfully extended his or her stay and without good reason failed to come forward to the authorities, or did not apply for international protection as soon as possible given the circumstances of their entry;
+- The applicant entered the territory of the Republic of Slovenia illegally or unlawfully extended their stay and without good reason failed to come forward to the authorities, or did not apply for international protection as soon as possible given the circumstances of their entry;

 - The applicant refuses to comply with the obligation to submit their fingerprints in accordance with the Eurodac Regulation;

-- There are reasonable grounds to suspect that the applicant presents a danger to public order, public or national safety, or if he or she is removed in accordance with national law for valid reasons of public safety or public order.
+- There are reasonable grounds to suspect that the applicant presents a danger to public order, public or national safety, or if they are removed in accordance with national law for valid reasons of public safety or public order.

 Pursuant to the case law of the Administrative Court, in order to reject an application as manifestly unfounded, it is not sufficient to establish the applicability of one of these grounds.
 The authorities must also cumulatively conclude that the applicant clearly does not fulfil the requirements for international protection.

 The accelerated procedure can also be applied at the border, airport or port.
 In this case the decision has to be taken as soon as possible, but no later than within 3 weeks.
 If the decision is not taken in this time limit the applicant is allowed entry in Slovenia.